xbeat/Machine-Learning/README.md

 Introduction to Dense, Sparse, and Mixture of Experts

 Dense, sparse, and mixture of experts are different architectures used in Large Language Models (LLMs).
 Each has its own strengths and use cases.
 This presentation will explore these architectures, their differences, and when to use each one.

+## 5 Text Chunking Strategies for RAG

+Fixed-Size Text Chunking Implementation

+This implementation demonstrates a basic fixed-size chunking strategy using character count.
+The chunk\_text function splits documents into segments of specified size while preserving word boundaries to maintain readability.

 ## Recurrent Neural Network Regularization in Python